 Here are some options to consider:

-- Talk Radio: Talk radio focuses on discussion rather than music.
+Talk radio focuses on discussion rather than music.
 Stations like this can help you get a feel for conversational Spanish.
 La Red Rosario from Argentina, Radio Austral from Chile and Radio Nacional de España from Spain all offer talk radio programming.

-- Sports: Maybe you love soccer.
+Maybe you love soccer.
 Perhaps another sport is more up your alley.
 Regardless, you can hear discussion and even some live coverage at Radio Nihuil from Argentina and La Nueva Radio Ya from Nicaragua.

-- Music: Music is a useful way to learn Spanish grammar and vocabulary.
-Once a song is stuck in your head, it’s easy to remember all you learned from it.
-But tastes in music vary.
-Maybe you like folk.
-Maybe you like pop.
-Maybe you like oldies.
-Regardless, there’s a radio station out there for you.
+Music is a useful way to learn Spanish grammar and vocabulary.
+Once a song is stuck in your head, it’s easy to remember the words and, by extension, their meanings.

-3. Tune in Daily
+3. Tune In Daily

 4. Jot Down Notes